monkeypants/modelbender/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `model_bender` for local development.
+Here's how to set up `modelbender` for local development.

 1. Fork the `modelbender` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/model_bender.git
+    $ git clone git@github.com:your_name_here/modelbender.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::